 This strategy will be available to all staff to use through the public website for the ICB.
-It will also be available from the Executive Director of Corporate Governance, Communications and Involvement.
+It will also be available from the Corporate Governance team.
 All directors and managers are responsible for ensuring that relevant staff within their own directorates and teams have read and understood this document and are competent to carry out their duties in accordance with the procedures described.